You sell all kinds of products and services with WooCommerce. But when adding these to your site, they will be assigned specific product data.

 Variable Product – some products will have different variations and multiple images.
 For example, a t-shirt that comes in different sizes and colors, with different prices.

-Note: some extensions if installed will add more product date choices, such as subscriptions.
+Some extensions if installed will add more product date choices, such as subscriptions for example.

 When you create a product or service, the page looks very similar to creating a post in WordPress.
 But this is what is called a custom post type, so it has additional options.